waihongchung/dress/tutorials/part1.md

 We haven't really done anything remotely related to machine learning yet, but that is forthcoming in the subsequent parts of this course.
 Stay tuned.

 ## Exercise
-As an exercise, the readers can try to prepare another JSON file containing data that the city-level, instead of the census tract-level.
+As an exercise, the readers can try to prepare another JSON file containing data at the city-level, instead of the census tract-level.